KJMazely/CSCI3110PROJECT/README.md

 Apply database migrations
 In Package Manager Console (Visual Studio) or terminal:

-- Add-Migration MakeDatabase
 - Update-Database

 2. **Create the Admin user**

-- Run the app and register a new account at /Identity/Account/Register using:
+- Run the app and Login to the admin account at /Identity/Account/Login using:
 - Email: admin@kmcars.net
-- Password: (your choice)
+- Password: Password1
 - This user is seeded into program.cs, so only admin@kmcars.net can access admin pages.

 3. **Create a normal user**